Skip to main content Skip to navigation

 PY1-3 Required Advising

-PY1-PY3 students are required to meet with their academic and student success advisor each spring to discuss how they are doing in the program, review their Academic Progress Report, go over their Continuous Professional Development (CPD) plan and co-curricular activities, and discuss further opportunities to help them grow as professional student pharmacists.
+PY1-PY3 students are required to meet with their academic and student success advisor each spring semester to discuss how they are doing in the program, review their Academic Progress Report, go over their Continuous Professional Development (CPD) plan and co-curricular activities, and discuss further opportunities to help them grow as professional student pharmacists.

 Prior to spring advising you will maintain and complete your CPD plan, which includes your co-curricular activities, required reflections and assessments, and an updated CV.
+Please also see Co-curricular Areas, Expectations & Examples below for more information.

 We understand that unexpected academic obligations, work commitments, personal circumstances, or illnesses can affect your schedule.
 However, please communicate to your Academic and Student Success Advisor of any circumstances that will affect your scheduled appointment and make necessary changes in Microsoft Bookings as early as possible.
 We have high demand for appointments and need to see everyone prior to registration, so your cancellation will allow us to offer your time slot to another student if cancelled early enough.
 Be sure to check your schedule carefully, consider your obligations, and ability to have everything completed one week prior to your appointment in order to avoid multiple appointment cancellations/no-shows.
-The following details our cancellation/no show policy:

 • If you are feeling ill or exhibiting any symptoms of illness, please reschedule your in-person appointment for another date or switch your in-person appointment to a virtual appointment.
 You can do this on your advisor’s Microsoft Bookings page, and through the confirmation email you receive from Microsoft Bookings 24 hours before your appointment.